0xsequence/niftyswap/SPECIFICATIONS.md

 #Liquidity Fee

 A liquidity provider fee of **0.5%** paid in the currency is added to every trade, increasing the corresponding $CurrencyReserve_i$.
-Compared to the 0.3% fee chosen by Uniswap, the 0.5% fee was chosen to ensure that token reserves are deep, which ultimately provides a better experience for users (less slippage, better price discovery and lower risk of transactions failing).
+Compared to the 0.3% fee chosen by Uniswap, the 0.5% fee was chosen to ensure that token reserves are deep, which ultimately provides a better experience for users (less slippage, better price discovery, and lower risk of transactions failing).
 This value could change for Niftyswap V2.

 While the $CurrencyReserve_i$ / $TokenReserve_i$ ratio is constantly shifting, fees makes sure that the total combined reserve size increases with every trade.
 This functions as a payout to liquidity providers that is collected when they burn their liquidity pool tokens to withdraw their portion of total reserves.

 This fee is asymmetric, unlike with Uniswap, which will bias the ratio in one direction.
 However, one the bias becomes large enough, an arbitrage opportunity will emerge and someone will correct that bias.
 This leads to some inefficiencies, but this is necessary as some ERC-1155 tokens are non-fungible (0 decimals) and the fees can only be paid with the currency.
 Note that highly illiquid 0 decimal tokens could have issues when it comes to withdrawing liquidity, due to rounding errors.

 # Assets

 Within Niftyswap, there are two main types of assets: the **currency** and the **tokens**.
-While the currency is also expected to be an ERC-1155 token, this document always refer to the ERC-1155 token that act as currency as the "[currency](#currency)", while using the tokens that are traded against the currency are referred as "[tokens](#tokens)" or "token $i$" to indicate an arbitrary token with an id $i$.
+While the currency is also expected to be an ERC-1155 token, this document always refers to the ERC-1155 token that acts as currency as the "[currency](#currency)", while using the tokens that are traded against the currency are referred to as "[tokens](#tokens)" or "token $i$" to indicate an arbitrary token with an id $i$.

 ## Currency

-The currency is an ERC-1155 token that is fungible (>0 decimals) that is used to price each token $i$ in a given ERC-1155 token contract.
+The currency is an ERC-1155 token that is fungible (>0 decimals) and is used to price each token $i$ in a given ERC-1155 token contract.
 For instance, this currency could be wrapped Ether or wrapped DAI (see [erc20-meta-wrapper](https://github.com/0xsequence/erc20-meta-wrapper)).
 Since the currency is an ERC-1155, the NiftyswapExchange.sol contract also needs to be aware of what the currency `id` is in the currency contract.
 The currency can be the same contract as the Tokens contract.

 Both the address and the token id of the currency can be retrieved by calling [getCurrencyInfo()](#getcurrencyinfo()).
 Note that if the currency and the tokens are the same ERC-1155 contract, the `currencyID <=> currencyID` pool will be prohibited for security reasons.

 ## Tokens

-The tokens contract is an ERC-1155 compliant contract where each of its token id is priced with respect to the [currency](#currency).
+The tokens contract is an ERC-1155 compliant contract where each of its token ids are priced with respect to the [currency](#currency).
 These tokens *can* have 0 decimals, meaning that some token ids are not divisible.
 The liquidity provider fee accounts for this possibly as detailed in the [Liquidity Fee](#liquidity-fee) section. **Note that 0 decimal tokens can face issues if highly illiquid when it comes to removing liquidity.**

 The address of the ERC-1155 token contract can be retrieved by calling [getTokenAddress()](#gettokenaddress()).